 |Power||125 kW (SR RWD)/168 kW (LR RWD)/173 kW (SR AWD)/239 kW (LR AWD)||125 kW (SR RWD)/168 kW (LR RWD)/173 kW (SR AWD)/239 kW (LR AWD)||430 kW|

 |Torque||350 Nm (SR RWD & LR AWD)/605 Nm (SR AWD & LR AWD)||350 Nm (SR RWD & LR AWD)/605 Nm (SR AWD & LR AWD)||740 Nm|

-Kia has received more than 1,000 orders for the EV6 in the United Kingdom, where the new electric crossover is priced from £40,895 ($57,803.45).
-Deliveries of the EV6 in the UK start in October this year.
+Kia has received more than 1,000 orders for the EV6 in the United Kingdom, where the new electric crossover costs GBP 40,895 (USD 56,688) onwards.
+Deliveries of the EV6 in the UK start in October 2021.
 However, the top-of-the-line Kia EV6 GT will go on sale one and a half years later in October 2022.

 In South Korea, the EV6 broke all previous pre-booking records (domestic) on day one for the brand – 21,016 units.
 Kia had started taking reservations for the EV6 in its home market on March 31, and by May 10, it had received more than 30,000 pre-bookings.
 The pre-orders received vastly exceeded the production target for this year, a mere 13,000 units.
 The company closed EV6 pre-orders early in response to overwhelming demand.

-Kia says that of the four available EV6 variants in South Korea, Long Range is the most popular one during the pre-order period, with a share of 66% in the number of pre-orders.
-20% have been made in the GT-Line variant.
-The standard and GT variants account for 9% and 5% of the pre-orders, respectively.
+Kia says that of the four available EV6 variants in South Korea, Long Range was the most popular one during the pre-order period, with a share of 70%.
+24% have been made in the GT-Line variant.
+The standard and GT variants account for 4% and 2% of the pre-orders, respectively.